socrata/datasync/guides/quick-start.md

 bodyclass: homepage
 ---

-This guide covers provides an overview of the minimal set of steps to use DataSync to sync a local CSV with a dataset on the Socrata platform.
+This quick start guide provides an overview of how to use DataSync to sync a local CSV with a dataset.

 **NOTICE:** The steps in this guide will replace the entire contents of the dataset with the contents of the CSV.
 For a more in depth guide of using DataSync, including information on how to use DataSync to update and append information to a dataset,  please see [setting up a standard job]({{ site.root }}/guides/setup-standard-job.html).